Home » Home Updates » Wood Flooring Options – A Comparison Guide

 One huge bonus is that LVP Is generally waterproof so it can be installed in areas like a basement, which is why I chose it.
 It can also be installed on a concrete subgrade floor (unlike many other flooring options).

-Although it’s super durable, vinyl flooring is not indestructible and can scratch, though newer versions are even more scratch resistant.
+Although it’s super durable, vinyl flooring is not indestructible and can scratch.
+Newer versions though are even more scratch resistant.
 Unlike hardwood or engineered hardwood, repair often means replacing an entire plank or two (which is why you always want to order 10% more than the actual square footage).

 bamboo wood flooring options